 The orange slices are fun to make – until you realise you have a tray full of surplus ones and God only knows how to store them.
 Mine have been knocking about the kitchen, shifted here and there until I sighed, got on to cutting little pieces of parchment to layer between the slices and stored them in a tin.
 Otherwise they would stick to each other like no tomorrow (hence I figure that those sold in shops must be sprayed with nasty stuff to harden them).

-I can’t honestly say which filling is nicer – the bonus about the ricotta one I guess that you can stick the leftovers into a buttered and floured ramekin and bake for a mini cheesecake – to bake alongside your Christmas stollen, perhaps…
+I can’t honestly say which filling is nicer – the bonus about the ricotta one I guess that you can stick the leftovers into a buttered and floured ramekin for a mini cheesecake – to bake alongside your Christmas stollen, perhaps.

 - For the candied orange slices: